 Since 2005, the College of Agriculture Public Policy Washington D.C.
 Summer Internship Program has been sending students to Washington D.C., to learn about agriculture policy, obtain professional work experience, and network in their field of interest.

-The program selects up to five outstanding undergraduates (rising juniors or seniors) from any major in the College of Agriculture to spend eight weeks in Washington, D.C.
+The program selects up to five outstanding undergraduates (rising juniors or seniors) from any major in the College of Agriculture to spend eight to ten weeks in Washington, D.C.
 Our nation's capital is one of the most energetic cities in the nation and COA interns have the once-in-a-lifetime experience to live and work there for an entire summer!
 Students intern in paid or unpaid internship placements that reflect their specific areas of academic or career interests.
 Internship opportunities abound in our nation’s capital.
 From congressional internships on Capitol Hill to positions with think tanks, international affairs associations, nonprofit organizations, and advocacy groups, there is truly something for everyone.
 Program dates selected based on student internship assignments between Monday, May 17 - Friday, August 6, 2021.

 Past interns have secured internships in the following entities: The National Council of Farmer Cooperatives, Congressional Research Services, USDA ARS, USDA NRCS, USDA SEL, Smithsonian Institution, USDA APHIS, EPA, on Capitol Hill, Senate Ag Committee, World Bank, United States Agency for International Development (USAID), International Fund for Agricultural Development (IFAD), International Food & Agricultural Trade Policy Council (IPC), Institute of Food Technologists (IFT), American Society of Landscape Architects (ASLA), Biotechnology Industry Organization (BIO), Society for Plastics Manufacturing, National Association of State Departments of Agriculture (NASDA), The Pinchot Institute for Conservation, National Center for Food and Agricultural Policy, American Council on Renewable Energy (ACORE), American Farm Bureau Federation, Corn Refiners Association and Animal Agriculture Alliance.
 Program alumni have represented Purdue University and the College of Agriculture in the highest regard, providing a distinguished presence in Washington D.C.